CCN-Support/CCN_Wiki/docs/source/mri.rst

 3.4  MR Technician Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Staglin One Mind MR technicians maintain the MR facility and are available to support experimenters in developing scan protocols and troubleshooting scanner-related issues.
-If there is an anticipated need for support during scanning, experimenters must contact the technicians well in advance of the scheduled scan.
+Staglin CCN technical staff maintain the MR facility and are available to support experimenters in developing scan protocols and troubleshooting scanner-related issues.
+If you expect to need support during a scan, contact CCN well in advance.

 Contact information is posted in multiple areas throughout the Center (e.g., on the control room wall, by the Eyetracking computer) in the event of unanticipated issues during the scan.